-5. Fresh Silicon Bronze Screws

 “Oxidized” Silicon Bronze screws are primarily used for marine boatbuilding, although many people have used them to build decks made of Western Red Cedar or Redwood because the screws will eventually blend into the color of the wood.
-As pictured, screws right off the production line are generally the color of a fresh penny – after they have been around awhile they oxidize and darken as shown in the “Oxidized” Silicon Bronze picture.
+The screws right off the production line are generally the color of a fresh penny – after they have been around awhile they oxidize and darken as shown in the “Oxidized” Silicon Bronze picture.
 Shank diameter is the same as the outside of the treads, completely filling the clearance hole creatinjg a seal.

 Selecting the proper finish for your screws is a new experience for many woodworkers.
 After all, most of the time you don’t have a choice!
 If you don’t like bright zinc, or it isn’t suitable, it’s just tough luck.
 We offer a wide variety of finishes and materials – not to add to the confusion – but to make sure you can have the most appropriate fastener for your task!

-#### SECOND